 Pillbugs look a little like miniature armadillos!
 They are isopods, rather than insects, which means they are crustaceans and are the land-dwelling cousins of crabs and lobsters.
 They do not have wings, are oval-shaped, and are small at about 1/2 inch in length.
 They have a segmented body consisting of a head, thorax, and abdomen that appear to be created from armored plates.
 Pillbugs have seven pairs of legs.

-Isopods must shed their exoskeleton to grow.
+Isopods must shed their exoskeletons in order to grow.
 They'll shed their outer skin about twelve times during their lifetime.
-During the shedding process, Pillbugs will hide because they are more vulnerable to enemies without their "armor".
+During this shedding process, pillbugs will hide because they are more vulnerable to enemies without their "armor".

-Pillbugs tend to eat decaying matter, cardboard, vegetables – and their own fecal waste.
+Pillbugs tend to feed on decaying matter, cardboard, and vegetables – and their own fecal waste.
 Pillbugs need the mineral copper to survive, and they get enough of it through the consistent recycling of the mineral when they eat their own fecal matter.

-Pillbugs and Sowbugs are similar but are not the same.
+Pillbugs and sowbugs are similar but are not the same.
 Sowbugs are also closely related to the crustaceans of the sea and prefer moist, outdoor environments.
-Neither the pillbug or sowbug bites, transmits diseases, or infest food or wood.
+Neither pillbugs or sowbugs bite, transmit diseases, or infest food or wood.
 Pillbugs have no posterior appendages while sowbugs have two appendages that resemble tails coming out of their rear ends.
-When pillbugs are disturbed they roll up into a tight ball for defense.
+When pillbugs are disturbed, they roll up into a tight ball for defense.

-Because Pillbugs do not transmit diseases or bite or sting, they are not considered dangerous.
-Pillbugs do not cause structural damage to your property, either.
-They are more of a nuisance than anything and can appear in your home in large numbers.
+Because pillbugs do not transmit diseases, bite, or sting, they are not considered dangerous.
+Pillbugs do not cause structural damage to your property, either, so they aren't considered damaging pests.
+They are more of a nuisance than anything else and can appear in your home in large numbers.

-Seal all cracks and openings in your foundation wall, around doors and basement windows.
-Make sure you have doors weeps on all outside doors.
+Seal all openings in your foundation wall, around doors and basement windows and make sure you have doors weeps on all outside doors.